mattip/numpy/doc/source/reference/random/index.rst

 Supported Generators
 --------------------
-The main innovation is the inclusion of a number of alternative pseudo-random number generators, 'in addition' to the standard PRNG in NumPy.
-The included PRNGs are:
+The included bit generators are:

-* MT19937 - The standard NumPy generator.
-Produces identical results to NumPy using the same seed/state.
+* MT19937 - The standard Python generator.
+Produces identical results to Python using the same seed/state.
 Adds a `~mt19937.MT19937.jump` function that advances the generator as-if ``2**128`` draws have been made.
-See `numpy.random`.
 * dSFMT - SSE2 enabled versions of the MT19937 generator.
 Theoretically
   the same, but with a different state and so it is not possible to produce a sequence identical to MT19937.
 Supports ``jump`` and so can